Deep learning for classifying dynamical states from time series via recurrence plots: Results

+The main objective of this study is to accurately identify and classify the distinct dynamical behaviors and noisy patterns of time series, using a deep-learning model trained on RPs generated from reconstructed phase-space trajectories.
+To determine the importance of embedded RPs, we compare the performance of the proposed deep-learning framework using RPs generated with and without embedding.
+Under identical training and testing protocols, the embedded representation achieves an accuracy of $92.6\%$, compared with $71.5\%$ for the non-embedded representation.
+These results demonstrate that embedded RPs constructed provide additional discriminative information for classifying dynamical regimes within the proposed framework.
+Accordingly, throughout this work, all reported results are based on RP representations generated from embedded phase-space trajectories.

+For training, we generate 600 RPs per class from various dynamical systems and noise models, as listed in Table \ref{tab:dynamical_systems}.
+For validation, we generate $100$ RPs per class from the systems in Table \ref{tab:dynamical_systems}, ensuring that they are distinct from the training set.

+The complete data set contains seven distinct classes.
+A few typical representative RPs from each class are presented in Fig.~\ref{RP_plots}, with the images resized to $800 \times 800$ pixels.

-To enhance prediction accuracy, we apply a test-time augmentation strategy in which each input image is rotated in multiple orientations and cropped by up to $10\%$, while preserving the original aspect ratio.
+To enhance prediction accuracy, we apply a test-time augmentation strategy in which each input image is center-cropped by up to $15\%$, while preserving the original aspect ratio.
 Predictions are generated for all augmented variants of the same image, and the class with the highest average confidence across these predictions is selected as the final output.
-This ensemble-like approach improves robustness to minor variations in recurrence plot appearance and mitigates overfitting to specific orientations or features.
+This ensemble-like approach improves robustness to minor variations in RP appearance.

-To assess the performance of the classification scheme, we compute per-class accuracy in addition to confusion matrices and standard classification metrics, as follows: Given a confusion matrix \( \mathbf{C} \in \mathbb{N}^{K \times K} \), where \( C_{i,j} \) denotes the number of samples whose true class is \( i \) and predicted class is \( j \), and \( K \) denotes the number of classes, the accuracy per class for class \( i \) is defined as:
+To evaluate the performance of the classification models, we compute the confusion matrices and standard classification metrics \cite{Ting2010,rainio2024evaluation}.
+In addition, we determine the per-class accuracy, defined as follows: Given a confusion matrix \( \mathbf{C} \in \mathbb{N}^{K \times K} \), where \( C_{i,j} \) denotes the number of samples whose true class is \( i \) and predicted class is \( j \), and \( K \) denotes the number of classes, the accuracy per class for class \( i \) is defined as:

 where, \( C_{i,i} \) is the number of correctly predicted samples for the class \( i \), \( \sum_{j=1}^{K} C_{i,j} \) is the total number of samples belonging to the class \( i \).
-This metric reflects how well the model performs individually for each class.
+This metric reflects how well the model performs for each class individually.